Digital Marketing Agency | SEO, Paid Social & PPC

 This attack aims to obtain user credentials that hackers can use to access the target system.
 To do this, attackers look for passwords in transit, usually plaintext.

-In many cases, passwords are transmitted in clear text and can be easily intercepted by a packet sniffer.
+Many of these passwords are transmitted across the connection in plain text and can be sniffed readily by a packet sniffer.

-The following are 10 efficient methods that you can leverage to protect yourself and your business from cybersecurity attacks.
+The following are 10 efficient methods that you can use to protect yourself and your business from cybersecurity attacks.

-Using strong passwords is one of the most important ways to protect yourself or your business from cybersecurity attacks.
-Strong passwords should be at least eight characters long and include a combination of uppercase and lowercase letters, numbers and symbols.
+The use of strong passwords in relation to cybersecurity remains one of the best ways of protecting either yourself or your business from cyberattacks.
+Strong passwords should contain at least eight characters that must combine both uppercase and lowercase letters, numbers, and symbols.

 It’s best to avoid using the same password for multiple accounts and not to share your passwords with anyone else.
 Consider using a password manager to help create and store secure passwords.